 In 2003, the State of Florida purchased a 3,000-acre tract of land to be managed by the Southwest Florida Management District with $26 million of Forever Florida conservation funds.
-This means that future generations will be able to enjoy the same natural beauty that Connerton residents appreciate today.
+In other words, this means that future generations will be able to enjoy the same natural beauty that Connerton residents appreciate today.

-Under the care of the Southwest Florida Management District, the preserve remains home to a bounty of wildlife including alligators, otters, deer, bats and birds such as anhinga, little blue herons, wood storks, hoot owls and sand hill cranes.
+Under the care of the Southwest Florida Management District, the preserve remains home to a bounty of wildlife.
+For example, the preserve has alligators, otters, and deer.
+For those flying critters the preserve also has bats and birds such as anhinga, little blue herons, wood storks, hoot owls and sand hill cranes.
 Strict rules are posted and enforced to maintain the preserve’s natural beauty and protect the wildlife.